near/near-proof-of-attendance/README.md

 To run this project locally:

 1. Prerequisites: Make sure you've installed [Node.js] ≥ 16
-2. Install dependencies: `yarn install`
+2. Be sure to set up your envs, see the envs. example file in the root of the project.
-3. Run the UI: `yarn dev:client` (see `package.json` for a full list of `scripts` you can run with `yarn`)
+3. Install dependencies: `yarn install`
-4. Run the local development server in charge serving the on-chain request (link to the repo would be here)
+4. Run the UI: `yarn dev:client` (see `package.json` for a full list of `scripts` you can run with `yarn`)

-Now you'll have a local development environment backed by the NEAR TestNet!
+5. Run the local development server in charge serving the on-chain request (link to the repo would be here)

 Go ahead and play with the app and the code.
 As you make code changes, the app will automatically reload.

 Exploring The Code
 ==================